JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 Option A: You can use any of these 3rd party [free static hosting](https://fossengineer.com/alternatives-for-hosting-static-websites)

+> Example: `https://box2overtake.com/` or `proyectorutasmoto.web.app`

 Option B: create your container to selfhost astro/hugo/whatever ssg and expose it publically via cloudflare tunnels.

-> Using your HomeLab to host a cool website is as simple as understanding those!
+> Using your HomeLab to host a cool website, *like this [ebook landing](https://jalcocert.github.io/JAlcocerT/ai-driven-ebooks/#using-sell-your-ebook)*, is as simple as understanding those!

-> > Want something more?
+> > Want sth more?
 See how to use your SSG with IPFS and ENS ([WEB3](https://jalcocert.github.io/JAlcocerT/web-domain-basics/) ready!)

 ### Pi and IoT